 This course introduces the concepts and methods used in the analysis of human skeletal remains from forensic and archaeological contexts.
 The skills learned and practiced in this course provide a strong foundation for more advanced studies in comparative anatomy, bioarchaeology, forensic anthropology, paleoanthropology, and paleopathology.
-This course includes lectures, online resources, class workshops, and significant independent laboratory study time.
+This course includes lectures, in-class activities, online resources, and significant independent laboratory study time.